Skip to Main Content

 Full coverage

 Why State Farm made our list: As the largest car insurance provider in the country, State Farm’s reach and resources are impressive.
-It was ranked first for customer satisfaction in the Southwest region (which includes Colorado) of the J.D.
-Power U.S. Auto Insurance Study and above average in the U.S. Auto Claims Satisfaction Study.
+It was ranked fifth for customer satisfaction in the Southwest region (which includes Colorado) of the J.D.
+Power U.S. Auto Insurance Study and in the U.S. Auto Claims Satisfaction Study.
 State Farm offers a healthy list of discounts in addition to its competitive rates.

 Scores and Ratings